Home » Read & Learn » Marketing » My Annual Review: Random Thoughts on 2024 and Tips for 2025

 Site Content Review

-Adding New Content is a Priority
+Adding New Content is Always a Priority

+So, I committed to writing a new post every week and updating at least one oldie but a goodie once a month.
 I did much better this year by going all-in with my calendar and setting up “To Do” reminders to ensure I met my content goals.
-It’s called planning — and what a difference planning can make to block out the necessary time.

-Set up reminders and alerts to get that nudge on your desktop, devices, and inbox.
-Then, have the discipline to follow through.
-And I must say I met my goal except for only a few weeks and holidays.
+Then, you must have the discipline to follow through.
+I’m proud to say I met my goal except for a few weeks and holidays.
+Hey, no one is perfect, right?

 With this approach, I have improved my posting consistency.
 I also make a point when I have an epiphany for a post topic; I stop, open WordPress, and create a quick draft with my thoughts and ideas.

-Yes, plugins help with your editorial calendar goals, but why add another plugin to use server resources when I can make a note in my off-WordPress calendar or create a quick draft?
+Yes, plugins can help with your editorial calendar goals, but why add another plugin to use server resources when I can make a note in my off-WordPress calendar or create a quick draft?
 Works for me.

 Words of Wisdom: